Fliko/lightningbug/README.md

 ## SaucerShoot

-Example game using dragonfly game engine.
+Example game using the dragonfly game engine.
 Learing what is expected of a game engine.

 ## Root